ryankurte/embedded-hal-compat/README.md

 This resolves the problem where a HAL implementation (ie. the implementation for your processor) is still published at `0.2.x`, and a driver expects `1.0.0-alpha.x`.
 In the opposite situation, please fork and update the driver.

+This crate is intended to track `1.0.0-alpha` versions, and update to `1.0.0` on release, adaptation is not provided between `1.0.0-alpha.x` releases (though we _could_ do this if it was deemed worthwhile)

 ## Status

 [![GitHub tag](https://img.shields.io/github/tag/ryankurte/embedded-hal-compat.svg)](https://github.com/ryankurte/embedded-hal-compat)